 metabolism encompasses the organic and the inorganic

 in a continuum of anabolic and catabolic exchanges.

-theory, which is just as apparent.
-And the linking of the two tendencies, anabolism and catabolism,
+theory.
+The linking of the two processes, anabolism and catabolism,

 into the higher-order concept of metabolism plants biological thinking at the foundation of the physical world.

 Kabbalists went so far as to try symbolically to diagram reality

 or, as it were, the divine psyche itself.
 They envisioned a sefirotic tree.